markthomasmiller/ElectronReactApp/README.md

 # ElectronReactApp

 A boilerplate template for an Electron + React app.
-Supports locally-scoped CSS Modules by default (look in app/src/components/Link for an example) and hot reloading.
+Supports hot reloading and CSS Modules that are locally scoped by default ([example](https://github.com/zvphy/ElectronReactApp/tree/master/app/src/components/Link)).

 ## How to install